Using a Personal Loan to Pay Off Credit Card Debt

 Credit card debt can be a source of stress and a strain on your monthly budget.
 On top of that, it can be difficult to keep track of, particularly if you have balances on multiple cards with different payment dates and interest rates.

 A personal loan may help you get your credit card debt under control.
-You can use a personal loan for debt consolidation, which may allow you to roll your credit card debts into one monthly payment and potentially save money on interest.
+You can use a personal loan for debt consolidation (sometimes called a debt consolidation loan), which may allow you to roll your credit card debts into one monthly payment and potentially save on interest.
 Here's how it works.

 How consolidating debt with a personal loan works

-If you’re approved for a personal loan, you could use the money to pay off your credit card debt.
+If you’re approved for a personal loan, you then use the money to pay off your credit card debt.
 Some lenders offer debt consolidation loans, which are a type of personal loan.
-Rather than depositing the money directly into your account, the lender may pay the credit card balances directly.
+Rather than depositing the money into your account, the lender may pay the credit card balances directly.

-You then begin making monthly payments on your loan.
+After you take out a loan and consolidate your debts, you begin making monthly payments.
 Many personal loans offer fixed rates.
 So, if you consistently make on-time payments, your monthly payment will be the same for the loan term.

 Reasons to use a personal loan to consolidate credit card debt

-Consolidating debt with a personal loan can simplify your monthly payments and may be able to help you save on interest.
+Consolidating debt with a personal loan can simplify your monthly payments and may help you save on interest.

 A single monthly payment